ak80/edu/res/catalogs/LegacyCode.md

-# Working Effectively wiht Legacy Code
+# Working Effectively with Legacy Code

 Credit goes to Michael Feathers